egig/drafterbit/docs/README.md

-## Introduction

 Welcome to Drafterbit Documentation!

-This app still in experimental phase and not production ready, use at your own risk !
+Note !
+This app still in development and not production ready.

 {% include_relative SUMMARY.md %}